 The High Country Indie Book Award is seeking independently-published books that are:-

-- International – books must be available in print form via Australian online retailers
+- International – books must be available in print and as ebooks via Australian online retailers

 - Quality – the highest standard of writing and book design are sought

 - Participatory – authors willing to give a talk at the annual High Country Writers Festival events or be prepared to make an appearance in a Facebook video made by the author

 - Recent – books published after 2015 are eligible (unless by invitation)

 - Connected – we work with authors/publishers who have highly active websites and/or social media networks

 Entry is available at any time.
 Finalists’ books will be stocked at The Makers Shed, 123 Grey Street, Glen Innes, NSW 2370, and authors are encouraged to participate at the annual High Country Writers Festival to meet book lovers and creators from across the region.

 Please read our terms and conditions before contacting Michael with your indie book submissions (more info there about which genres we are interested in):-